Eat

 A beautiful town on the River Thames, Marlow’s network of riverside paths and polished Georgian streets have long been traced by admirers.
 In fact, some of the most famous authors in British history have fallen in love with its charm and picture-perfect aesthetics, including Thomas Love Peacock, Jerome K. Jerome, T.S.
 Eliot, and Mary Shelley – who actually penned her gothic masterpiece Frankenstein here.

-These days, Marlow is recognised as one of the prettiest places in Buckinghamshire and continues to turn heads with its gorgeous listed buildings, historic monuments, manicured parks and waterfront hubs.
-Home to a huge array of attractions – not to mention Michelin-star eateries – it’s the perfect place to idle away the hours exploring.
-It’s also only a stone’s throw from London and many Home Counties highlights too, truly offering something for everyone.
+These days, Marlow is beloved as one of the prettiest places in Buckinghamshire and tempts with its gorgeous listed buildings, historic monuments, manicured parks and waterfront hubs.
+Home to a huge array of attractions and mention Michelin Star eateries, it’s the perfect place to idle away the hours exploring.

-From watching British Olympic rowers gliding along the river to attending internationally-renowned events to visiting gorgeous country parks, here’s our complete guide to Marlow.
+From watching British Olympic rowers gliding along the river to attending internationally-renowned events to visiting gorgeous country parks, here’s our curated guide to Marlow.

 Places to Eat

-The Hand and Flowers - Two Michelin Stars
+The Hand & Flowers - Two Michelin Stars

-Chef Tom Kerridge’s flagship restaurant, The Hand and Flowers on West Street in Marlow is the only pub in the UK to boast the title of two Michelin stars.
+Chef Tom Kerridge’s flagship pub, The Hand & Flowers on West Street in Marlow is the only pub in the world to boast the title of two Michelin Stars.
 Offering the highest quality dining in a relaxed setting, its authentic pub atmosphere and charming exposed beams are a winsome façade for the level of talent being executed in the kitchen.
-Head to the bar for a pint of real ale, secure a table for lunch or dinner, or book ‘the Shed’ dining room for a private party and enjoy this world-class establishment in all its glory.
+Head to the bar for a pint of real ale, secure a table for lunch or dinner, or book The Shed Private Dining room for a private party or special celebrations and enjoy this world-class establishment.

 The Coach - Michelin Star

 Situated on West Street, The Coach enjoys a wonderful location in the heart of the Georgian market town of Marlow.
-Sister to The Hand and Flowers, this Michelin-star pub is run by Tom Kerridge and boasts laidback vibes, unpretentious-yet-irresistible food and a thoroughly warm welcome.
-While there is plenty on the menu to please the taste buds, the open-plan layout of The Coach vies for the attention of the eye and allows diners to watch the expert chefs at work – and maybe learn a trick or two.
+Sister to The Hand & Flowers, this Michelin Star pub is run by Tom Kerridge and promises a laidback atmosphere, irresistible food, and a warm welcome.
+While there is plenty on the menu to satiate the appetite, the open-plan layout of The Coach vies for the attention of the eye and allows diners to watch the expert chefs at work.
+To keep interest piqued, the set lunch menu changes every week, with two and three-course options.

-Another of Tom Kerridge’s master eateries, The Butcher’s Tap on Spittal Street is a Michelin-recommended pub known for its speciality meats and grills.
-Adding a novel twist to mealtimes, The Butcher’s Tap team invites you to select your meat from the bar counter and sit back as it’s cooked to perfection, ready to be served to you with mouth-watering sauces and sides.
-Be it a burger, steak, lamb chop or more, you can pick your favourite cut to order (they’ll even weigh it for you) and look forward to foodie heaven.
+Another of Tom Kerridge’s master eateries, The Butcher’s Tap & Grill on Spittal Street is a Michelin recommended and dog-friendly pub known for its speciality meats and grills.
+Adding a novel twist to mealtimes, the team invites you to select your meat from the bar counter and sit back as it’s cooked to perfection, ready to be served to you with mouth-watering sauces and sides.
+Be it a burger, steak, lamb chop or more, you can select your favourite cut to order and look forward to culinary heaven with a backdrop of entertainment from live sports channels.

 The Oarsman